-- 1. Provide the public an effective mechanism for identification of individuals known to possess advanced skills and knowledge in a special area of podiatric medical practice. - 2.
-Evaluate the specific educational qualifications, experience, and abilities of candidates for certification. - 3.
-Conduct a valid and comprehensive formal examination process in order to assess the abilities of said candidates.

-- 4. Award a specialty or subspecialty certification attesting to a level of KSAs in a specialty area. - 5.
-Collaborate with and assist the CPME in the evaluation of residency, fellowship, and post-residency training programs that have a curricular relationship to the area of specialization. - 6.
-Collaborate with and assist the CPME in encouraging and helping advance standards for the approval of specialty training programs. - 7.
+- 1. Provide the public an effective mechanism for identification of individuals known to possess advanced skills and knowledge in a special area of podiatric medical practice - 2.
+Evaluate the specific educational qualifications, experience, and abilities of candidates for certification - 3.
+Conduct a valid and comprehensive formal examination process in order to assess the abilities of said candidates - 4.
+Award a specialty certification attesting to a level of KSAs in a specialty area, with the option to award a subspecialty certification at the discretion of the recognized specialty board - 5.
+Collaborate with and assist the CPME in the evaluation of residency, fellowship, and post-residency training programs that have a curricular relationship to the area of specialization - 6.
+Collaborate with and assist the CPME in encouraging and helping advance standards for the approval of specialty training programs - 7.
 Advise podiatric physicians desiring specialist recognition about the course of study and education to be pursued and the specialized clinical experiences to be acquired in order to meet the requirements for certification.